 At first Pegleg Productions could not find any onsite or archival information about the architects - the buildings still exist today at the RNOH, and house the Orthotics Department and the Prosthetics Rehabilitation Unit:

 Then archivist Dr Milnes-Smith made important discoveries.
-He presented his findings in March 2022 in a paper for "Invisible & Under-Represented?
+Together with Nicola Lane, he presented his findings in March 2022 in a paper for "Invisible & Under-Represented?
 Disability History, Objects & Heritage" hosted by UK-based PhD students funded by the Arts and Humanities Research Council (AHRC).
 Dr Milnes-Smith writes:

 "...Plans were eventually drawn up by the hospital architect (Richard Mountford Pigott) and went to tender in 1936.
 The Crippled Boys’ Training School was opened at Stanmore in July 1937......In contrast to Woolsthorpe House, this was a deliberately step-free complex.
 Designed in a wide arc aimed at securing “the maximum sunshine and air” it was a significant investment (equivalent to £3.5 million today)..."